 2015 – Dorothy Towne Fieldhouse re-opens following a comprehensive ten-month renovation that includes the addition of a 3,000 square foot fitness center and a new harwood floor for basketball and volleyball, named in honor of Gracia Mangano Martore '73.

 2015 – Maura Sticco-Ivins '18 captures Wellesley's third NCAA Division III National Championship in 3-meter diving.
 Sticco-Ivins also finishes as national runner-up in the 1-meter event.

 2015 – The Butler Boathouse is renovated and dedicated on Lake Waban on September 25, 2015.

 2016 - Wellesley wins 2016 NCAA Division III Crew National Championship.
 The Blue are the first women's college to win a national championship in rowing.

-2017 – Maura Sticco-Ivins '18 becomes the first Wellesley student-athlete to win two NCAA Division III National Championship, claiming the title in 1-meter diving.
+2017 – Maura Sticco-Ivins '18 becomes the first Wellesley student-athlete to win two NCAA Division III National Championships, claiming the title in 1-meter diving.
 Two days later she would become the first to ever win three by capturing her second career 3-meter diving title.